US considering sending warships to Black Sea amid Russia-Ukraine tensions | NewsChannel 3-12

 The US Navy routinely operates in the Black Sea, but a deployment of warships now would send a specific message to Moscow that the US is closely watching, the official said.

-The US is required to give 14 days notice of its intention to enter the Black Sea.
+The US is required to give 14 days notice of its intention to enter the Black Sea under a 1936 treaty giving Turkey control of the straits to enter the sea.
 It is unclear if a notice has yet been sent.

 The Defense official also said the Navy is continuing to fly reconnaissance aircraft in international airspace over the Black Sea to monitor Russian naval activity and any troops movements in Crimea.